swiftlang/swift-evolution/visions/macros.md

   func myFunction(a: Int, b: Int) { ... }
   ```

-  where the `traced` macro is declared as something like:
+  where the `Traced` macro is declared as something like:

   ```swift
   @attached(body) macro Traced(logLevel: Int = 0)